× You can view the website in various languages - Please choose your language

 Source: Pocket Book of Agricultural Statistics 2021, Ministry of Agriculture and Farmers Welfare, Govt. of India; * FAOSTAT , ^ Tea Board of India (69th Annual Report) and ^ ^United States Department of Agriculture

 According to the Economic Survey 2022-23, agriculture sector has been growing at an average annual growth rate of 4.6 per cent during the last six years.
-It grew by 3.0 per cent in 2021-22 compared to 3.3 per cent in 2020-21.
 In recent years, India has also rapidly emerged as the net exporter of agricultural products.

 Share of Agriculture in GDP and Employment